pulseenergy/chef-style-guide/README.md

 - If you need to define attributes that aren't really owned by any particular cookbook, use `node['global']` as the namespace and define them in roles or environment files.
 It is usually preferable to have attributes owned by a cookbook, but sometimes there are exception cases and the exceptions should be clearly marked.

+- Always use hashes for complicated attributes.
+Avoid using arrays.

+    > "Due to the precedence merging algorithm Chef uses, Arrays are very difficult to work with." - [Our Experiences with Chef: Cookbook and Attribute Design](https://omniti.com/seeds/seeds-our-experiences-with-chef-cookbook-and-attribute-design)

+    > "With hashes, this merge is relatively straight forward, if both the original and override values are hashes they are recursively merged together all the way down.
+This logic is less clear on arrays though.
+In Chef 11, the behavior is that on different precedence levels, the higher value overrides as with strings and other simple types." - [Arrays and Chef Attributes, Noah Kantrowitz](https://coderanger.net/arrays-and-chef/)

 ## Cookbooks

 - Use [Semantic Versioning](http://semver.org/) on any cookbook that is uploaded to Chef Server or published to Supermarket.
 Every cookbook declares a public API, and thus it is appropriate to use SemVer.